Leochan6/figma-magireco/README.md

 3. Press `Convert` and a toast message will show how many were converted or skipped.
 4. All the frames that were copy and pasted over are now converted to instances for which their master components are in the current document.

+### Grouping and Sorting List
+1. Navigate to the `Sorting` tab.
+2. Select a frame containing only Character Displays.
+3. Select the property to group by, the property to sort by, the sorting direction, the direction to sort the ID's (the second property to sort by), and the number of Character Displays per row.
+4. Press `Sort`.

 ## Gallery
 Home Screen: